-- a.
-Visitation and Guests - i.
+a.
+Visitation and Guests

+- i.
 Residents are responsible for the behavior of guests or visitors.
 Violations by guests will be adjudicated through the student conduct process for the student host.
 Guests may be removed from campus and/or banned from campus temporarily or permanently based on behaviors on campus. - ii.
 Overnight guests must always be registered.
-The online registration system is available on the website and communicated at the beginning of each academic semester.
+The online registration system is available on the website and communicated at the beginning of each academic semester. - iii.
+Guests must always be escorted in the residential facility.
+This includes not being left alone in the host's room or apartment while the host is not in the room or apartment. - iv.
+Two guests are permitted per room/apartment/house nightly. - v.
+Guests may not stay for more than three consecutive nights or more than eight days in a one-month period.
+Excess of this will be considered cohabitation and may lead to financial fines for students in violation or being banned for non-students or students alike. - vi.
+Underage guests are not permitted in any residential facility without prior, written approval by the Executive Director and/or his/her designee.
+Requests should be submitted 7 days in advance.
+This includes babysitting for underage guests and family members.